opendocsg/slw-judgments-backfill/2016_SGHCR_5/report.md

 17     I agree, however, with the submission of Defendant’s counsel, Mr Low Chai Chong, that the Plaintiff has not proven this head of loss.
 None of the factors relied upon by the Plaintiff objectively show that the Plaintiff had suffered a loss of business reputation and goodwill.

 18     There is no evidence before me of a disparity in quality between the parties’ respective product and service offered.
-In _Mopi Pte Ltd v Central Mercantile Corp (S) Ltd_ [2005] SGHC 183, Choo Han
+In _Mopi Pte Ltd v Central Mercantile Corp (S) Ltd_ <span class="citation">[2005] SGHC 183</span>, Choo Han

 Teck J held (at [8]) that damages for loss of reputation arising from passing off and trade mark infringements is not synonymous with damages for differences in quality; “surer evidence” of the nature of the quality that is alleged to be inferior is required.
 Hence, even if the Plaintiff’s facilities may be more accredited than the Defendant’s, that is not proof of disparity of their respective product and service, much less evidence of the degree of inferiority that translates to $100,000 in business reputation and goodwill.